Francis Younghusband: Indian Political Service career

 Younghusband received a telegram from Simla, to attend the Intelligence Department (ID) to be interviewed by Foreign Secretary Sir Mortimer Durand, transferred to the Indian Political Service.
 He served as a political officer on secondment from the British Army.
-He refused a request to visit Lhasa as an interpreter, disguised as a Yarkandi trader, a cover not guaranteed to fool the Russians, after Andrew Dalgleish, a Scots merchant, had been brutally hacked to death.
+He refused a request to visit Lhasa as an interpreter, disguised as a Yarkandi trader, a cover not guaranteed to fool the Russians, after Andrew Dalgleish, a Scots merchant, had been hacked to death.
 Younghusband was accompanied by a Gurkha escort, celebrated for their ferocity in combat.
-The Forward policy was circumscribed by a legal offer to all travellers of a peaceable security crossing borders.
+The Forward policy was circumscribed by a legal offer to all travellers of peaceable security crossing borders.
 Departure from Leh on 8 August 1889 on the caravan route took them up the mountain pass of Shimshal towards Hunza, his aim being to restore the tea trade to Xinjiang and prevent any further raids into Kashmir.
 Colonel Durand from Gilgit joined him.
 Younghusband probed the villages to gauge the reception: calculating it was a den of thieves, they ascended the steep ravine.
 The Hunza was barred to them, a trap was sprung; the parley terms took him inside to negotiate.
 The nervous reception over, they were all relieved to find safety; Younghusband wanted to know who was waylaying innocent civilian traders, and why.
 The ruler, Safdar Ali extended a letter of welcome to his Kashmiri kingdom; the British investigated whence came the Russian infiltrators under Agent Gromchevsky.
-Further south at Ladakh, he kept close watch on their movements.
+Further south at Ladakh, he kept a close watch on their movements.
 Reluctantly, Younghusband dined with the Cossack leaders, who divulged the secrets of their common rivalry.
 Gromchevsky explained that the Raj had invited enmity for meddling in the Black Sea ports.
 The Russian displayed little grasp of strategy, but basic raw courage; he betrayed the confidence of Abdul Rahman as no friend to the British.
 Younghusband tentatively concluded that their possessions at Bokhara and Samarkand were vulnerable.
 Having drunk large quantities of vodka and brandy, the Cossacks presented arms in cordial salute and they parted in peace.
 Woefully unprepared for winter, the British garrison at Ladakh refused them entry.

 Younghusband finally arrived at Gulmit to a 13-gun salute.
 In khaki, the envoy greeted Safdar Ali at the marquee on the Karakoram Highway, the men of Hunza kneeling at their ruler's feet.
 This was colonial diplomacy, based on protocol and etiquette, but Younghusband had not come for merely trivial discussions.
-Reinforced by Durand's troops, Younghusband's arguments were to prevent the criminal looting, murder and highway robbery.
+Reinforced by Durand's troops, Younghusband's arguments were to prevent criminal looting, murder, and highway robbery.
 Impervious to reason though Safdar Ali was, Younghusband was not prepared to allow him to laugh at the Raj.
 A demonstration of firepower "caused quite a sensation", he wrote in his diaries.
 The British major was disdainful, but content when he left on 23 November to return to India, which he reached by Christmas.